sschao/Facebook-Friends-Analysis/README.md

 Download the appropriate *.py* files.
 Download the Chrome driver that is the corresponding version as your Chrome browser.
 Link: https://chromedriver.chromium.org/

 ## mutual_friends_analysis.py
-Finds the number of mutual friends that you have with each of your Facebook friends, exports it to a csv file along with the percentile, and also creates a graph plotting the number of mutual friends vs percentile and a histogram for frequency vs the number of mutual friends
+Finds the number of mutual friends that you have with each of your Facebook friends, exports it to a csv file along with the percentile, and also creates a graph plotting the number of mutual friends vs percentile and a histogram for frequency vs the number of mutual friends.

+The Facebook url sometimes has a different page setup.
+If the code does not work the first time, try rerunning.
+The code is designed for the most common Facebook layout.

 ### Required Packages
 Open Command Prompt and run the following command to install all of the required packages for **mutual_friends_analysis.py**.